 A CCI can be expected to earn between $50,000 to $100,000 annually.

 Average Salary: $75,000

 8. Information Security Analyst

-The job of an Information Security Analyst (ISA), is to implement measures to protect computer networks, information, and assets and is one of today’s highest paying security jobs.
+The job of an Information Security Analyst (ISA), is to implement measures to protect computer networks, information, and assets and is one of today’s highest-paying security jobs.
 An ISA may also be expected to upgrade existing measures, draft and revise new measures as needed and monitor all measures and policies for review and revision.
 An ISA may be expected to ensure the proper security controls are implemented and to safeguard digital files and mission-critical data infrastructure.
 These professionals should be prepared to respond to cyber attacks, security breaches, and deal with malware.

 Duties of an ISA include:

-- Training users and promote security awareness
+- Training users and promoting security awareness

 - Developing plans to safeguard computer files